 Types of coffee you can make with Moka Pot

-The coffee you brew from Moka pot is the just beginning of adventure, you can make almost every type of wonderful drinks from it.
+The coffee you brew from the pot is just the beginning of the adventure, you can make almost every type of wonderful drink from it.

-Here's how to transform your Moka pot coffee into Americano, latte and many other coffee drinks by using the equipments sitting inside your kitchen.
+Here’s how to transform your pot coffee into Americano, latte, and many other coffee drinks by using the equipments sitting inside your kitchen.

 Espresso is the lifeblood for millions of people around the world that provides a mind-blowing elixir of energy.

-Some people finds this too bitter or too strong but it's healthier than other coffee drinks.
+Some people find this too bitter or too strong, but it’s healthier than other coffee drinks.

-There's no specific guide on how to make espresso with a Moka pot, it's straight up as it comes, just pour your Moka pot coffee into cup without adding anything else and you're read to sip espresso.
+There’s no specific guide on how to make espresso with the pot; it’s straight up as it comes, just pour your coffee into a cup without adding anything else, and you’re ready to sip espresso.

-If espresso is too strong, simply add hot water from your kettle to your Moka pot coffee to make it less intense and enjoy your café style Americano at home.
-If you'd like you can add some sugar to make it sweetened, depending on your taste.
+If espresso is too strong, simply add hot water from your kettle to your coffee to make it less intense and enjoy your café style Americano at home.
+If you’d like, you can add some sugar to make it sweetened, depending on your taste.

-Once done, simply pour the steamed milk into the mug Moka pot espresso drink at 3:1 ratio and you're all done to make your latte at home!
+Once done, simply pour the steamed milk into the mug espresso drink at a 3:1 ratio, and you’re all done to make your latte at home!

 If you’d like, you can flavor your coffee with pretty much anything that you might like.
 Some people add cinnamon, some vanilla, some raspberry, and the list goes on…